What is contact dermatitis?

 - Mercury, which is found in contact lens solutions, can cause a reaction in some people.

-Neomycin, which is found in antibiotic creams, is the most common cause of medication contact dermatitis.
-Penicillin, sulfa medications, and local anesthetics, such as Novocaine or paraben, are other possible causes.
+Neomycin, which is found in antibiotic creams, such as triple antibiotic ointment, is a common cause of medicine-related contact dermatitis.
+Penicillin, sulfa medicines, and local anesthetics, such as Novocaine or paraben, are other possible causes.